 Overall, six categories of volunteer achievement were recognised.
 I felt privileged to have been nominated in the first place, let alone to go on and receive the final Award for my category.
 It was great to see the number of entries and the outstanding quality of the volunteers who were nominated from across Victoria.

 Why did I win?

-My Award recognised the last seven years that I have spent working with the NAVIGATE.
+My Award recognised the last seven years that I have spent working with NAVIGATE.
 I have been with the team from its very inception to its current status – clinical trial phase.
 NAVIGATE is now actively recruiting participants to become involved with the trial, which I believe will lead to a game-changing tool for men diagnosed with low-risk prostate cancer.

-Special thanks to Natalie Richards for her PR video (above) – you can certainly see the excitement and enthusiasm of our team!
+Special thanks to Natalie Richards for her PR video (below) – you can certainly see the excitement and enthusiasm of our team!
 And congratulations to all the other volunteers who were nominated for this year’s Awards.
 Public health in Victoria is all the better for their involvement.